“The cosmos is all that is, or ever was, or ever will be.”

 The Big Bang

 We have already said that the idea of an expanding universe has certain implications.
-The first of these has been discussed above: that at some time in the past, all the matter within the universe must have occupied a very small volume.
+The first of these has been discussed in the previous chapter: that at some time in the past, all the matter within the universe must have occupied a very small volume.
 In the Newtonian view of things, we can imagine an explosion of a tiny dense particle that subsequently expands into the surrounding empty space.
 But this is not the view that is consistent with the general relativistic view of gravitation and spacetime.
 In general relativity, matter-energy and spacetime have a much more intimate connection.
 The expansion of the dense, hot material does not move outward into empty space, the expansion is the result of the creation of new space everywhere; it is the newly-formed space between galaxies that causes them to move away from one another.
 This is a subtle but important difference.
 According to general relativity, the fabric of spacetime is itself a participant in cosmic expansion, it is not merely a stage upon which the expansion plays out.

 Unfortunately, we do not have room to get into all the details of the big bang theory of cosmology.
 However, we can outline the basic approach.
 First, we assume that the current conditions in the universe are the result of natural evolution, according to the laws of physics, from that early state to our current one.
 We can use these physical laws to compute the state of the universe at each moment in its evolution based upon some assumptions about its initial conditions.
 By comparing the present state of the universe, or the conditions of the universe at some time in the past, we can test our assumptions about the initial state to see if they are consistent with what we observe at a later time, including the present.